-The Royal BAM Group
+Royal BAM Group nv

-BAM Nuttall Limited ("BAM Nuttall") is a member of the BAM group of companies which is headed by Royal BAM Group N.V. ("Royal BAM"), a Dutch listed company that is subject to the Dutch Corporate Governance Code (the "Dutch Code");
+BAM Nuttall Limited ("BAM Nuttall") is a member of the BAM group of companies which is headed by Royal BAM Group nv. ('the Group'), a Dutch listed company that is subject to the Dutch Corporate Governance Code (the "Dutch Code");

-A copy of the Dutch Code which has been translated into English can be found https://www.mccg.nl/?page=4738
+A copy of the Dutch Code which has been translated into English can be found here.